Analysis | Trump’s much-hyped voter-fraud letter is very thin gruel

-But for some reason none of that has deterred the many, many stolen-election true-believers in the GOP.
+But for some reason, none of that has deterred the many, many stolen-election true believers in the GOP.
 You’d think at some point they’d resent those who promised so much and delivered so little.
 But it hasn’t happened.

-A big reason why: They are continually served up thin gruel to keep the con going.
+A big reason: They are continually served up thin gruel to keep the con going.
 And former president Donald Trump delivered a heaping serving of that thin gruel Monday.

-Trump has over the last 10 days previewed a new angle in his long-running, quixotic quest to vindicate his voter-fraud claims.
-He said at a rally in Florida on July 3 that a U.S. attorney appointed by his administration was prohibited from examining claims of voters fraud in Philadelphia. (“That’s a big statement,” Trump said, adding: “Could you imagine this?”)
-He followed that up Sunday at the Conservative Political Action Conference (CPAC) by again citing the alleged stifling of the U.S. attorney for the Eastern District of Pennsylvania, Bill McSwain, and suggesting there was a letter involved.
+Trump has over the past 10 days previewed a new angle in his long-running, quixotic quest to vindicate his voter-fraud claims.
+He said at a rally in Florida on July 3 that a U.S. attorney appointed by his administration was prohibited from examining claims of voter fraud in Philadelphia. (“That’s a big statement,” Trump said, adding: “Could you imagine this?”)
+He followed that up Sunday at the Conservative Political Action Conference (CPAC) by again citing the alleged stifling of the U.S. attorney for the Eastern District of Pennsylvania, Bill McSwain, and suggesting that a letter was involved.

 “This just came out in a letter,” Trump said.
 “We have a letter.
 You’ll have to get it from him.
 Because I want to stay out of it.
 Get if from the U.S. attorney.
 I’m sure he’d be willing to provide it.”

 It turns out Trump does want to get involved in it.
 On Monday night, his team released the letter after all.
-In it, McSwain claims then-Attorney General William P. Barr directed him not to publicly disclose voter-fraud allegations and to refer them to Pennsylvania Attorney General Josh Shapiro.
-But he suggests this was bad because Shapiro, a Democrat, predicted before Election Day that Trump would lose Pennsylvania.
+In it, McSwain claims that then-Attorney General William P. Barr directed him not to publicly disclose voter-fraud allegations and to refer them to Pennsylvania Attorney General Josh Shapiro.
+But he suggests that this was bad because Shapiro, a Democrat, predicted before Election Day that Trump would lose Pennsylvania.

 “On Election Day and afterwards, our Office received various allegations of voter fraud and election irregularities,” McSwain wrote.
 “As part of my responsibilities as U.S. Attorney, I wanted to be transparent with the public and, of course, investigate fully any allegations.
 Attorney General Barr, however, instructed me not to make any public statements or put out any press releases regarding possible election irregularities.
 I was also given a directive to pass along serious allegations to the State Attorney General for investigation — the same State Attorney General who had already declared that you could not win.”

-The letter serves a simple purpose for Trump: to suggest there was maybe actually something there but that Barr undercut him in rooting it out.
+The letter serves a simple purpose for Trump: to suggest that there was maybe actually something there but that Barr undercut him in rooting it out.
 Trump has upped his criticism of Barr ever since Barr was quoted last month comparing Trump’s fraud claims to bovine manure.

 The idea that Barr, who took many controversial stands for Trump, was somehow part of the deep state working to ensure Trump’s loss is rich enough.
 But there are plenty of other reasons the letter is hardly as significant as Trump suggests.